Anti-fog

 Anti-fog agents, also known as anti-fogging agents and treatments, are chemicals that prevent the condensation of water in the form of small droplets on a surface which resemble fog.
-Anti-fog treatments were first developed by NASA during Project Gemini, and are now often used on transparent glass or plastic surfaces used in optical applications, such as the lenses and mirrors found in glasses, goggles, camera lenses, and binoculars.
-The treatments work by minimizing surface tension, resulting in a non-scattering film of water instead of single droplets.
-This works by altering the degree of wetting.
-Anti-fog treatments usually work either by application of a surfactant film, or by creating a hydrophilic surface.
+They are one of many additives used in the production of plastics.

 Development

-Anti-fog agents were initially developed by NASA during the Project Gemini, for use on helmet visors.
+Anti-fog agents were developed by NASA during the Project Gemini, for use on helmet visors.
 During Gemini 9A, in June 1966, Astronaut Eugene A. Cernan tested NASA's first space suit, and discovered during the space walk that his helmet visor fogged, among other issues.
 Cernan's suit was tested using the Spacecraft 9 life support system after the flight, when it was discovered that a small patch of the visor treated with an anti-fog solution remained clear of condensation.
 Later Gemini flights all included the anti-fog solution, for application prior to the space walk occurring.

 Application

-Anti-fog agents are usually available as spray solutions, creams and gels, and wet wipes, while more resistant coatings are often applied during complex manufacturing processes.
+Anti-fog agents are available as spray solutions, creams and gels, and wet wipes, while more resistant coatings are often applied during complex manufacturing processes.
 Anti-fog additives can also be added to plastics where they exude from the inside to the surface.

 Agents

-The following substances are used as anti-fog agents: